I never knew that there was a Komodo National Park until I started doing research for an Indonesia trip. As a wildlife and nature

 Dresscode: Indonesia is an Islamic country.
 Therefore you will notice the locals dressed modestly.
 Tourists are not expected to be dressed like a local, but it is best not to attract too much attention.
 Walking around in a bikini will definitely garner attention you don’t want.
 It’s best to wear shorts, t-shirt, sundress or bathing suit cover up when outside of your hotel.

 This island was one of my favorite places on my entire Indonesia trip.
 It is an island within the national park and you can hike to the top for some of the best views in the world.
 Seriously.
-The hike is not very long but is very steep and at times rocky.
+The hike is not long but is steep and at times rocky.
 You don’t have to have hiking shoes per se, but flip-flops are not the best idea.
 I suggest sturdy hiking sandals or trainers/trekking shoes.
 Once you reach the top, there is a view of three beaches: black sand, white sand and pink sand.
-The soft green color of the island is striking as well.

-The tour I did was with Perama Tours.
+The tour was with Perama Tours.
 I chose the more expensive fast boat because the distance from Labuan Bajo to the first stop is only two hours vs four hours on the slow boat.
-My tour was approximately 1,200,000 IDRs which is approximately $90 USD.
+My tour was 1,200,000 IDRs which is approximately $90 USD.

-I thought they did a good job.
+I had a great day.
 The guide was very sweet.
 I didn’t get a chance to eat breakfast and he let me have my afternoon snack early so I wasn’t starved before the hike.
 They provide snorkel gear, lunch, water and a snack.
 If you require vegetarian, make sure to specify when you book.
-Also…ask your hotel to give you an early breakfast or buy something for yourself the previous evening.
+Ask your hotel to give you an early breakfast or buy something for yourself the previous evening.
 Don’t be stupid like me.
-(If you follow my snapchat or IG stories you will understand how I always figure things out way too late…but at least I can share with you so you can do better!)
+(If you follow my snapchat or IG stories you will understand how I am never prepared)

 Keep in mind that Indonesian safety standards are not the same as in western countries.
 Do some research anytime you get on a boat, whether it be a ferry or a tour.
 Not to scare you, but boats in Indonesia don’t have great safety record.
 Inquiring about life jackets, and maximum number of people on the boat is a good place to start!